LightningJimmyJoeJohnson/Set-Game/README.md

 # Set-Game
 Plays the set game for you
 I do not claim that this program is the most effeciant way of doing this.
+Example of how to play this game- http://www.nytimes.com/crosswords/game/set/
 # Bugs
    Shows all permutations of the answer